What is the current COVID-19 update? Is California open for leisure travel?

 Yes, to varying degrees, based on local guidelines.
-Many restaurants are focusing on takeout and delivery, while others offer outdoor seating on patios, sidewalks, or even on closed-off streets.
+After months of being limited to takeout and delivery, many restaurants now offer outdoor seating on patios, sidewalks, or even on closed-off streets, while others have transitioned to indoor dining, per the current capacity limits.
 Contact individual restaurants for more information and review this guide to dining in California restaurants.

 Are wineries open?
 Will I be able to experience wine tasting?

 California wineries in many counties across the state are now welcoming visitors back to their tasting rooms.
 Many vintners have adjusted their tasting-room configurations and practices to meet these guidelines, allowing winery visitors to fully enjoy the Golden State’s wines, hospitality, and idyllic vineyard views.
 Guests are encouraged to call ahead and/or make reservations.
 You can find more information about visiting California wineries here.

 I’ll be traveling to California.
 Any restrictions for public restrooms?

 While there are no official restrictions on public restrooms, many businesses—including some gas stations and fast-food outlets—have closed their public restrooms out of an abundance of caution.
 If you are embarking on a long road trip, consult the California Rest Areas map as part of your advance planning.